influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/frequently-asked-questions.md

 * [What words and characters should I avoid when writing data to InfluxDB?](#what-words-and-characters-should-i-avoid-when-writing-data-to-influxdb)
 * [When should I single quote and when should I double quote when writing data?](#when-should-i-single-quote-and-when-should-i-double-quote-when-writing-data)
 * [Does the precision of the timestamp matter?](#does-the-precision-of-the-timestamp-matter)

-## Why is CREATE USER returning error parsing query?
-In most cases, the query is missing single quotes around the password string.
-The `CREATE USER <user> WITH PASSWORD '<password>'` query requires single quotation marks around the password string.
-Note that you should not include the single quotes when authenticating requests.

 ## How do I include a single quote in a password?
 Escape the single quote with a backslash (`\`) both when creating the password